 - Programme Management of strategy implementation and benefit realization on capacity expansion programmes

 - Design and execution of governance tools, systems, processes for entire life cycle of projects and programmes

 - Strategic government and private sector stakeholder alignment, co-ordination and planning integration

 Mr. Richter is the former CEO of Hill International, whose 4,300 professionals in 100 offices worldwide provide program management, project management, construction management, and other consulting services primarily to the buildings, transportation, environmental, energy, and industrial markets.
 Hill was recently named by Engineering News-Record magazine as the eighth-largest construction management firm headquartered in the United States.
 Prior to his current position, Mr. Richter served Hill as President and COO, President of Hill’s Project Management Group, Senior Vice President and General Counsel, and Vice President and General Counsel.
 Before joining Hill, he was an attorney with the New York City law firm of Weil, Gotshal & Manges.

 Mr. Richter is a fellow of both the Construction Management Association of America (CMAA) and the Chartered Institute of Building.
 He is a member of the Young Presidents’ Organization, the Construction Industry Round Table, and the American Society of Civil Engineers.
 He is a member of the board of directors of the Greater Philadelphia Chamber of Commerce and a former member of the board of the CMAA.
 Along with bachelor’s degrees in management and civil engineering, he earned a law degree from the University of Pennsylvania and a master of science in major program management from the University of Oxford.

-Mr. Rikhy has served as a board director for airports in Europe and Latin America.
-He holds a bachelor's degree in economics from University of Virginia and a master's degree in business from Johns Hopkins University.
+Mr. Rikhy holds a degree in economics from University of Virginia and a master’s degree in business with a concentration in finance from Johns Hopkins University.